eez-open/psu-hw/README.md

 - Ethernet support for remote control
 - Local control using TFT touch-screen display
 - Incremental encoder with tactile switch as an additional mean of setting output values
-- Usage of easy to find components that could be obtain with just single order from suppliers such as Farnell element14, Transfer Multisort Elektronik (TMU.eu), DigiKey, Mouser, RS online, etc.
+- Usage of easy to find components that could be obtain with just single order from suppliers such as Farnell element14, TMU.eu, DigiKey, Mouser, RS online, etc.
 - Possibility to house at least dual channel version in affordable and compact (2U height) metallic enclosure
 - Comprehensive software support that include [SCPI](http://www.envox.hr/eez/bench-power-supply/psu-scpi-reference-manual/psu-scpi-introduction.html)  remote control, GUI configuration and monitoring and even cross platform (Windows, Linux, OS X) software simulator of the firmware functionality